Medical expert of the article

 Syphilitic retinitis

-- changes in the type of "salt with pepper": on the periphery of the fundus there are many white foci (these are inflamed areas of vascular membranes), which are combined with dark foci.
-Arise in early childhood and last a lifetime.
-Central vision does not suffer;
+- "salt and pepper" changes: on the periphery of the fundus there are many white spots (these are inflamed areas of the vascular membranes), which are combined with dark spots.
+They arise in early childhood and persist throughout life.
+Central vision is not affected;

 Rheumatic retinitis

-- peri-acicular banded retinal edema;
+- periovascular streak retinal edema;

-- Petechiae or hemorrhages are noted;
+- petechiae or hemorrhages are noted;

-Toxoplasmosis retinitis
+Toxoplasmic retinitis

 Brucellosis retinitis